-2 March 2020, National Framework, Environment Agency
+The scale and complexity of the challenges in the South East requires a complex approach (see problem characterisation report in WRSE document library) using advanced decision-making methods, (in accordance with industry guidance), to ensure that a robust solution is reached for the regional best value plan.

-- 1.3 This method statement explains the best value planning (BVP) approach we are following and the decision support tools we are using to identify and test potential investment programmes and enable selection of a best value adaptive plan for the region.
-Our best value plan will also be an adaptive plan. - 1.4 The approach was developed in line with key industry guidance and methodologies: - Water Resources Planning Guideline (July 2021)3 - UKWIR (2002) Economics of Balancing Supply and Demand (EBSD) - UKWIR (2016) WRMP 2019 Methods Decision Making Process Guidance - UKWIR (2020) Deriving a Best Value Water Resources Management Plan - 1.5 We have consulted with and taken on board the comments of our stakeholders and customers throughout the development of our BVP approach, including: - Draft Method Statements consultation July-Oct 2020 - Best Value Planning consultation February-March 2021
+This method statement explains the best value planning (BVP) approach we are following, and the decision support tools we are using to identify and test potential investment programmes and enable selection of a best value plan for the region.
+Our best value plan will also be an adaptive plan.

+The approach was developed in line with key industry guidance and methodologies:

+- Water Resources Planning Guideline (updated July 2022)2 - UKWIR (2002) Economics of Balancing Supply and Demand (EBSD) - UKWIR (2016) WRMP 2019 Methods Decision Making Process Guidance - UKWIR (2020) Deriving a Best Value Water Resources Management Plan

+We have consulted with and taken on board the comments of our stakeholders and customers throughout the development of our BVP approach, including:

+- Draft Method Statements consultation: July October 2020 - Best Value Planning consultation: February March 2021 - Emerging regional plan consultation: January March 2022